abelsj60/my-site/app/data/home/home.md

 zoomedCityImage: ''
 ---

-I write code that tells clear & compelling stories.
+I write code that tells clear and compelling stories.
 Let's talk about yours.